sumit-13/Payment-Gateway-Integration/README.md

 After completion of payment , the invoice will be sent to the respective user mail showing all the details of the transaction like Transaction id, Mob No., mail etc.

-You are also provided with contact option where you get in touch with the host pf the site by entering some of the basic details.
+You are also provided with contact option where you get in touch with the host of the site by entering some of the basic details.